emrepaksoy/DesignPatterns/1.Creational_Patterns/1.Singleton/README.md

 ![](https://github.com/emrepaksoy/DesignPatterns/blob/master/1.Creational_Patterns/1.Singleton/BasicSingletonPattern/Singleton.png)

-The Singleton Pattern defines a getInstance operation which exposes the unique instance which is accessed by the clients. getInstance() is is responsible for creating its class unique instance in case it is not created yet and to return that instance.
+The Singleton Pattern defines a `GetInstance` operation which exposes the unique instance which is accessed by the clients. `GetInstance()` is is responsible for creating its class unique instance in case it is not created yet and to return that instance.

 ```C#
 public class Singleton